Electric vehicle: Battery

-An electric-vehicle battery (EVB) in addition to the traction battery specialty systems used for industrial (or recreational) vehicles, are batteries used to power the propulsion system of a battery electric vehicle (BEVs).
+An electric-vehicle battery (EVB) in addition to the traction battery specialty systems used for industrial (or recreational) vehicles, is a battery used to power the propulsion system of a battery electric vehicle (BEVs).
 These batteries are usually a secondary (rechargeable) battery, and are typically lithium-ion batteries.

 Traction batteries, specifically designed with a high ampere-hour capacity, are used in forklifts, electric golf carts, riding floor scrubbers, electric motorcycles, electric cars, trucks, vans, and other electric vehicles.

+Most battery-electric vehicles also include a separate low-voltage auxiliary battery, commonly a 12-volt system, which powers accessories and control electronics.
+This auxiliary battery is typically recharged from the high-voltage traction battery through a DC/DC converter.

+Failures in the auxiliary-battery charging system can immobilize a vehicle even when the traction battery remains charged.
+In 2024, Hyundai and Kia recalls cited failures of the Integrated Charging Control Unit (ICCU) that could stop charging the 12-volt battery and lead to a loss of drive power.

 Lithium-ion battery

 Battery prices fell, given economies of scale and new cell chemistries improving energy density.
 However, general inflationary pressures, and rising costs of raw materials and components, inhibited price declines in the early 2020s.

 Since their first commercial release in 1991, lithium-ion batteries have become an important technology for achieving low-carbon transportation systems.
 Most electric vehicles use lithium-ion batteries (Li-Ions or LIBs).
 Lithium-ion batteries have a higher energy density, longer life span, and higher power density than most other practical batteries.
 Complicating factors include safety, durability, thermal breakdown, environmental impact, and cost.
 Li-ion batteries should be used within safe temperature and voltage ranges to operate safely and efficiently.

 Increasing the battery's lifespan decreases effective costs and environmental impact.
 One technique is to operate a subset of the battery cells at a time and switching these subsets.

 In the past, nickel–metal hydride batteries were used in some electric cars, such as those made by General Motors.
 These battery types are considered outdated due to their tendencies to self-discharge in the heat.
 Furthermore, a patent for this type of battery was held by Chevron, which created a problem for their widespread development.
 These factors, coupled with their high cost, has led to lithium-ion batteries leading as the predominant battery for EVs.

 The prices of lithium-ion batteries have declined dramatically over the past decade, contributing to a reduction in price for electric vehicles, but an increase in the price of critical minerals such as lithium from 2021 to the end of 2022 has put pressure on historical battery price decreases.